Instantons on Cylindrical Manifolds: Asymptotic Behavior and Conformal Transformation

 \end{lem} \begin{proof} From theorem \ref{3.8},\ we have

 Then for any constant $T\in[0,\infty)$,\ we have

-\end{proof} Next,\ we only consider instantons with $L^{2}$-curvature on the cone of $M$.\ In the next section,\ we will give a vanishing theorem for Yang-Mills connection with finite energy on cone of $M$.
+\end{proof} We only consider instantons with $L^{2}$-bounded curvature on the cone of $M$.\ In the next section,\ we will give a vanishing theorem for Yang-Mills connection with finite energy on the cone of $M$.